Ramongogo/Data-Analysis-Practice/Bank_Churn_Reflection.md

 * Using Optuna to hypertune the best performing model - ExtraTreeClassifier

   ![螢幕擷取畫面 2024-08-15 230817](https://github.com/user-attachments/assets/26e06e8f-605a-4b95-bdb5-d05f87bf812d)
-* There is no big difference between with the acccuracy score of original ExtraTreeClassifier.
+* There is no big difference between with the f1 score of original ExtraTreeClassifier.
   #### Tuned ExtraTreeClassifier's Confusion Matrix
   ![project 10](https://github.com/user-attachments/assets/94aa477c-9d12-4f62-8e1a-cb544e5080cf)
 * The model's mean score of 10 times cross validation is 0.9798, which is slightly better.